 There’s no better feeling when you have enemy combatants coming to help their fallen scumbag brothers than an AC-130 tearing them a new arsehole.

 The author and his oppo Charlie headed off to clear an alleyway.
-With their weapons facing the opposite wall of the alley, they slowly walked down, scanning for the enemy to take down.
+Their weapons faced the opposite wall of the alley as they crept along.
+They were scanning for the enemy to take out.
 About halfway down Charlie suddenly opened fire.
 It was dark so they couldn’t see that far in front of themselves.

 After Charlie stopped firing and moved forward the author saw an enemy fighter crumble just a few steps in front of him.
 That was a close call.
 The intense training they continue to put themselves through day after day was paying dividends here.